 Status: Recently completed

-This report is based on qualitative research carried out in 2019 in a diabetes/diabetic retinopathy prevention programme in three districts of Pakistan.
+This report is based on qualitative research carried out in 2019 in a diabetes mellitus (DM)/diabetic retinopathy (DR) prevention programme in three districts of Pakistan.
 The report presents an analysis of the organisation and delivery of services and the extent to which the programme interventions were seen to result in a more integrated health systems approach to sight-threatening diabetic retinopathy care.

 The study sought to build understanding of the pathways for referral and treatment of DM/DR and the organisation of service delivery at three large tertiary hospitals in Pakistan.
 It also explored the factors enabling or hindering adherence to referrals and treatment follow-up in these settings.
-The study has a number of programme implications regarding training and support systems for LHWs, the nature and role of counselling; and the approaches needed to enhance women’s access to DM/DR services.
+The study has a number of programme implications regarding training and support systems for lady health workers (LHW), the nature and role of counselling; and the approaches needed to enhance women’s access to DM/DR services.